-Online Master’s in Marketing Communications Programs
+Online Master’s in Marketing Communications Programs in 2022

-Are you passionate about marketing and looking for a career that combines marketing with other communications specialties, such as public relations, social media and multichannel digital communications?
+Are you passionate about marketing and looking for a career that combines marketing with other communications specialties, such as public relations, social media, and multichannel digital communications?
 Then a master's degree in marketing communications might be the next step for you.
 Also sometimes referred to as a master's in integrated marketing communication (IMC), a master's degree in marketing communication helps students become experts in the strategies and techniques for developing successful multichannel marketing communications.
 These programs blend traditional marketing principles with the latest digital strategies.

 - Chief Marketing Officer